-- All gaps in exterior sheathing ≥1/4", including rim and band areas - Cantilevered floors blocked at exterior wall - All chases blocked and sealed: Fireplace, tubs, under stairs - All plumbing and electrical penetrations - Sill and sole plates sealed to subfloor and foundation - All penetrations through subfloor/slab, framing and drywall - Rough openings around exterior doors and windows - HVAC Boots and mechanical ventilation fan penetrations through drywall and subfloor
+- All gaps in exterior sheathing ≥1/4", including rim and band areas - Cantilevered floors blocked at exterior wall, gaps ≥1/4" sealed - All chases blocked and sealed (Ex.
+HVAC, fireplace, tubs, under stairs - All plumbing and electrical penetrations - Sill and sole plates sealed to subfloor and foundation - All other penetrations through subfloor/slab, framing and drywall - Rough openings around exterior doors and windows - HVAC Boots and mechanical ventilation fan penetrations through drywall and/or subfloor

 Air sealing is the process of reducing air infiltration and exfiltration of a home.
-Air leaks are a major cause of discomfort, moisture problems, energy losses and poor indoor air quality.
+Air leaks are a major cause of energy losses, moisture problems, poor indoor air quality, and discomfort.

-Gaps and holes should be sealed using the appropriate sealing material, e.g., caulk (fire-rated, silicon, etc.), spray foam, foam inserts.
-If gaps/holes are too large to seal with caulk or spray foam alone, a rigid backing material (e.g., wood, drywall) should be used to cover the hole, with the edges of the backing material sealed with an appropriate air sealing material.
+Gaps and holes should be sealed using an appropriate sealing material, e.g., caulk (fire-rated, silicon, etc.), spray foam, foam inserts.
+If gaps/holes are too large to seal with caulk or spray foam alone per manufacturer instructions, a rigid backing material (e.g., wood, drywall) should be used to cover the hole, with the edges of the backing material sealed with an appropriate air sealing material.